Sign-in to Account

 Once you’ve become certified after the classroom training program, you can look for a job and begin training.
 Each employer is different, but training typically lasts about 3 months.
 After this, you can finally go out and independently treat clients for their pest problems.

-Now that you know what it takes to become a pest control technician, check out opportunities at Aptive Environmental.
+Now that you know what it takes to become a pest control technician, check out opportunities at Aptive Pest Control.
 Not only do we pay for training and certification, we offer sales commission in addition to regular pay!
 We have offices all over the United States and are committed to keeping homes protected from pests.

 Curated articles for you, from our pest experts.